- Online Security

 By comparing NordPass to GPM, you’ll get a rough idea of how much of a difference it makes using a premium password manager.

-NordPass delivers on what it promises and they delivered it well.
-It’s simple, efficient, and very easy to use.
-We like the multiple levels of security that the password manager offers, and the ability to sync our data across multiple platforms is such a convenience.
+NordPass more than delivers on what it promises, and delivers it well.
+It’s simple, powerful, and very easy to use.
+We love the multiple levels of security that the password manager offers, its reliance on cutting-edge encryption, plus the ability to sync our data across multiple platforms is such a convenience.

 Speaking of conveniences, we no longer have to worry about forgetting a username or password.
 This gets us to our data much faster than we normally can.
 The stress of remembering important passwords or usernames is also a thing of the past, as NordPass remembers everything for us with just one master password required.

-Their free version is very good, and we would highly recommend it for people that work primarily by themselves on a single device.
+Their free version is great, and may be enough for anyone who only needs it on one single device.
 If you’re working with multiple devices and you have a need to share data securely, you’re better off getting one of the plans as the data syncing and secure notes are so useful for those of us with those requirements.
+Our experience with it over the years has only cemented its position as our top password manager of choice!